Global Health, MS

 View the program requirements for Global Health, MS.

-Graduates of the global health program develop the knowledge base and skills to work and conduct research within the global health environment.
-Through course work and experiential learning, students are prepared to work in the diverse cultural and multidisciplinary environments inherent to global health.
-Students learn the fundamentals of global public health, including epidemiology, environmental health, global health policies, and sociocultural influences on health and behavior.
-Students also are trained on how to collaborate among nonprofit, governmental, and business sectors.
+Graduates of the MS in Global Health develop the knowledge base and skills to work and conduct research within the global health environment.
 Graduates may pursue careers in a variety of international health organizations or may choose to pursue a research pathway and continue toward a terminal degree.